pm-akshay/student-management-system/README.md

 ## 👨‍💻 Author

+*## Author
+Created by Akshay P M during 12th grade as part of a school computer project.
+This project demonstrates basic Python programming, MySQL database management.
-*Developed as a Computer Science project for managing school student records.*
+Developed as a Computer Science project for managing school student records.*